Age of consent in South America: Paraguay

-The general age of consent in Paraguay is 14 for heterosexual relations and 16 for homosexual relations, it is unequal.
+The general age of consent in Paraguay is 14 for heterosexual relations and 16 for homosexual relations.

 Sexual acts with a child under 14 are punished with up to 3 years imprisonment or a fine.
 The same penalties apply to performing sexual acts in the presence of a child or enticing a child to practice sexual acts with a third person.
 In the case of sexual penetration (Spanish: coito), the punishment is 3–12 years imprisonment (Paraguayan Penal Code, Art.
 135).
 If the victim is under 10, sentences may carry up to 15 extra years.

-Homosexual acts with minors aged 14–16 are punishable by a fine or up to 2 years in prison (Art.
+Homosexual acts with minors under age 16 are punishable by a fine or up to 2 years in prison (Art.
 138).

-There is also the crime of estupro, defined as "extramarital sex", practiced by a married person with female adolescents aged 14–16.
+There is also the crime of estupro, defined as "extramarital sex", practiced by a married person with female adolescents between age 14 and 16.
 It is punished with a fine (Art.
 137).

 When the offender is under 18, accusations may be lifted for heterosexual acts (Art.
 135, clause 6) and estrupro (Art.
 137, clause 2), but there is no such provision for homosexual acts.